Quick answer

 Letting Natural Results Teach

 If a toy left outside gets rained on, the gentle disappointment teaches more than a lecture ever could.
 Step back where it is safe to do so, and let the outcome do the teaching.
 Pair that with praising effort, not just the result, so noticing the trying, even when the bed is lumpy, keeps responsibility feeling rewarding rather than risky.
-Sleepytale supports the same spirit at night, ending the day on encouragement rather than correction.
+Cleo takes the same line, landing on encouragement rather than correction, whether your child asks her for a story after dinner or a song at lights out.

 How to Respond When They Break Something